 She began her career at Fairfax Hospital in 1990 working primarily in the Neonatal Intensive Care Unit and the Pediatric Intensive Care Unit and then moved to Tidewater where she worked at the Children's Hospital of the King's Daughters doing inpatient, outpatient and home health care.
 She transitioned to Riverside Regional Medical Center where she worked in the early intervention arena and she taught at Tidewater Community College (TCC) as a professor in the Occupational Therapy Assistant program.
 While at TCC, she also served as the Academic Fieldwork Coordinator setting up all of the student internships.

-Dr. Schwind has her Doctorate of Health Science in Rehabilitation Sciences from Drexel University and completed an internshjp at the American Occupational Therapy Association (AOTA) where she was able to present information about the role of occupational therapy in transition at the National Education Association.
+While getting her docotrate, she completed an internship at the American Occupational Therapy Association (AOTA) where she was able to present information about the role of occupational therapy in transition at the National Education Association.
 Her dissertation was research focusing on transition skills with an emphasis on the importance of developing job skills and work behaviors in the elementary school years. https://vimeo.com/161837834

 She has co-authored articles with Judith Schoonover about adapting art tools to ensure all children can participate in the art room regardless of their abilities.
-She has received two grants from the Loudoun Education Foundation, one related to this art tool adaptation project.
+She has received three grants from the Loudoun Education Foundation, one related to this art tool adaptation project.
 She was featured on a live webinar with Lesson Pix featuring the art tool adaptations.
-And she has published an article about using routines in the school community to develop work behaviors and job skills in OT Practice and with Closing the Gap.
-She co-authored a chapter in an occupational therapy reference book about school based practice and life skills.
-She was interviewed for another book regarding developing transition skills in elementary school.
+She has published an article about using routines in the school community to develop work behaviors and job skills in OT Practice and with Closing the Gap.
+She co-authored two chapters in occupational therapy reference books about school-based practice and life skills.
+She was interviewed for another book regarding collaboration and developing transition skills in elementary school.
 She has also been interviewed for several podcasts related to occupational therapy and school-based practice.
 VCU and CTI featured her in a webinar about the role of related service providers in developing transition skills.